 Collecting, cleaning, displaying, researching, and appreciating TRIVETS and related go-withs!

-Many questions received from collectors revolve around the history, age and/or value of a trivet.
-This is the third in a series of three blog posts to help you better evaluate the trivets in your collection.
+Many questions received from collectors revolve around history, age and/or value.
+This is the first of two blog posts to help you better evaluate the trivets in your collection.
+See also Vintage trivets.

-BRASS/BRONZE: Antique trivets made of these softer metals are more likely to show wear such as loss of surface design, bowing in the center, or bent legs.
-Casting marks are not always evident since they were more easily removed during finishing.
+● Brass: Antique trivets made of this softer metal are more likely to show wear such as loss of surface design, bowing in the center, or bent legs.
+A cast mark is not always evident on brass since it was more easily removed.

-A trivet with a round SPRUE-MARK most probably predates 1865.
+● Sprue Mark: A trivet with a round sprue most probably predates 1865.
 This circular scar will be found on the center reverse and measures 5/16″ to 1/2″ in diameter.
 Some sprue marks appear as shallow, smooth depressions; others may be elevated above the surface and feel rough to touch.

-A raised, rectangular WEDGE-MARK is another early (most probably pre-1865) casting mark.
-It’s usually about 1/8″ in width; the length can be anywhere from 3/4″ or more.
+● Wedge Mark: A raised, rectangular WEDGE-MARK is another early casting mark, likely pre-1865.
 Again, it’s found on the reverse of the trivet, near the center of the design.
+Usually about 1/8″ in width, the length can be anywhere from 3/4″ or more.

-The GATE-MARK is a casting mark that appears along the edge of a trivet.
-One or more prominent, unfiled gate-marks signifies a casting from around 1865 to 1900.
+● Gate Mark: This casting mark appears along the edge of a trivet.
+One or more prominent, unfiled gate-marks signify a casting from around 1865 to 1900.
 After 1900, most castings were finished using machine grinding; those grinding marks, when visible, are uniformly spaced.
 Should you find a trivet with irregular grinding marks, it would suggest a casting before 1900, since the gate-mark would have been smoothed by a hand file.